The Yummy Life

 collages1-2.jpg

 Step 5.
 Place the letter stickers slightly below the bottom edge of the tape.
-It's easier to handle and position the stickers if you attach them to a thin, pointed extender like this tool from Creative Memories.
-You can also position the stickers using the point of an Exacto knife, a long needle, or something similar.
+It's easier to handle and position the stickers if you attach them to a thin, pointed extender like an Exacto knife, a long needle, or something similar.

 • Be patient.
 Attaching the letters is the most tedious part of the whole process; but it really pays to take your time here.
 Get them on straight, and your glasses will look like they were etched by a pro!